-Born: Oct.
-12, 1933
+Born: October 12, 1933 - Port Arthur, TX

-Died: Oct.
-18, 2009
+Died: October 18, 2009 - Port Arthur TX

-Undaunted, Raymond returned to Port Arthur and began his working years at the Gulf Refinery, where he worked as a Lab Technician.
-Always the competitor, Raymond pitched in Port Arthur's City Soft Ball League until he was 50 years old and remained a strong supporter of local sports.
+After college, Raymond Meyer was offered a tryout with the San Francisco 49ers, but during one of the practices, he shattered his knee.
+Raymond returned to Port Arthur and began his working years at the Gulf Refinery, where he worked as a Lab Technician.
+Always the competitor, Raymond pitched in Port Arthur's City Soft Ball League until he was 50 and remained a strong supporter of local sports.